Lily3-2/Web-Design/picasso-painting/README.md

 # Picasso Painting Webpage

-# freeCodeCamp Rsponsive Web design (🔥)
+# freeCodeCamp Responsive Web design (🔥)

 This webpage uses intermediate CSS skills to code the Picasso Painting webpage.
-It makes use of SVG icons, CSS Positioning and other CSS Skills.
+It makes use of SVG icons, CSS Positioning and other CSS skills.